IgorDrgonec/VectorBT-Flask/docs/docs/examples/superfast-supertrend/multithreading-locked.md

 title: Multithreading
 ---

-# :material-lock-open: Superfast SuperTrend - Multithreading
+# :material-lock-open: SuperFast SuperTrend - Multithreading

 Having a purely Numba-compiled indicator function has one major benefit - multithreading support.
 So, what exactly is multithreading and how it compares to multiprocessing?